Irving scores 28, Celtics beat Bucks 117-113

 Giannis Antetokounmpo returned to the lineup after missing one game while in the NBA's concussion protocol and led Milwaukee with 33 points and 11 rebounds.

+"We were all shooting really well," Morris said.
+"We were just knocking them down and our guys got hot."

+Milwaukee, the last unbeaten team left in the NBA after beating Toronto on Monday night, came up just short after a furious rally in the fourth quarter.

-Down 15 entering the fourth quarter, the Bucks opened the final period on a 12-0 run and were within a point in the final minute, but the Celtics held on for their fourth straight win.
+Down 15 entering the final period, the Bucks opened on a 12-0 run and were within a point in the final minute, but the Celtics held on for their fourth straight win.

+"We still think we are one of the best teams," Antetokounmpo said.
+"Tonight we didn't have an 'A' or 'B' game.
+Probably a 'C' game, but we were still close to winning the game in Boston."

 Khris Middleton and Malcom Brogdon scored 16 apiece and Eric Bledsoe had 13 points and seven assists for the Bucks.